nnedkov/tum-thesis-latex/README.md

 ## Changes made

 * The Makefile was substituted with the bash script `helputils.sh`.
 The script provides some useful additional functionality:
-	1. List available options (use `./helputils.sh 1`):
+	1. List available options (type `./helputils.sh 1`):
 		Prints all available options provided by the script.
-	2. Automatic compilation (use `./helputils.sh 2`):
+	2. Automatic compilation (type `./helputils.sh 2`):
-		The shell enters a blocking state.
-Every time a change is detected in any tex file the shell gets unblocked and triggers compilation.
-Keep in mind that file changes are detected only when they are saved to hard disk.
+		The script enters a blocking state.
+When a change is detected in a tex file the script unblocks and triggers compilation.
+Keep in mind that changes are detected only when they are saved to disk.
-	3. Deletion of built files (use `./helputils.sh 3`):
+	3. Deletion of built files (type `./helputils.sh 3`):
 		Compilation generates a big number of log files in the build directory.
-This command cleans your build directory without deleting the produced pdf.
+This command cleans your build directory without deleting the produced PDF.
-	4. Deletion of trailing whitespaces from tex, sh and bib files (use `./helputils.sh 4`):
+	4. Deletion of trailing whitespaces from .tex, .sh and .bib files (type `./helputils.sh 4`):
 		Trailing whitespaces suck.
 They drive people crazy.
 They are parasites that eat up your disk space unnecessarily.
-If you happen to have digital OCD as I do this command will help you keep your sanity.
+If you happen to have digital OCD as I do, this command will help you keep your sanity.
 Keep your files parasite-free!
-	5. Updating bibliography (use `./helputils.sh 5`):
+	5. Updating bibliography (type `./helputils.sh 5`):
-		Unfortunately, updating your bibliography will require more than a single compilation.
+		Updating your bibliography requires more than a single compilation.
 I don't know why this happens and I never got curious enough to find out.
-For performance reasons the automatic compilation will perform a single compilation.
-Hence, if you change the bib file and the pdf does not have the updated references use this command.
+For performance reasons automatic compilation performs a single compilation.
+Hence, when you change the bib file use this command to update the references on the PDF.
 * I included the university and faculty logos in the `logos` directory.
-Unfortunately, Florian's template was pointing to invalid urls so in order to save you time finding them I added them directly in my repository.
+Unfortunately, the original template was pointing to invalid urls so in order to save you time finding them I added them directly in this repository.
 Additionally, the bash script for cropping the logos was omitted as they already have the appropriate shape.
+* A new page with Abbreviations and Acronyms was added.

 ## License